Detailed sourcing data

 The Chesapeake region includes the Ahoskie, Northampton, and Southampton mills.

-The Wilmington region includes the Sampson and Greenwood mills.
+The Wilmington region includes the Sampson, Greenwood, and Hamlet mills.*

 The Southeast region includes the Amory and Cottondale mills.